 Students: Your future starts here!

-At the end of each fellowship placement, students can expect to have stronger résumé and real work experience.
+At the end of your internship, students can expect to have stronger résumé and real work experience.
 They will gain an appreciation for the problems and issues faced by nonprofits, startups, and small businesses while helping to strengthen the regional economy.
 E+I Fellows will form connections that may lead to job opportunities after graduation.

 How it Works